Young People Working to Create Social Integration

-The last conference from the Knowing Me, Knowing You series, will provide you with the opportunity to have your ideas and voices heard.
-You'll get the chance to present policies that promote social integration to create a more welcoming society for all of us.
-At this event, we will also have experts and policy makers who have dedicated their work to improving the lives of migrants in the UK.
+The last conference from the Knowing Me, Knowing You series, provided young people with the opportunity to have their ideas and voices heard.
+They got the chance to present policies that promote social integration to create a more welcoming society for all of us.
+At this event, we also had experts and policy makers who have dedicated their work to improving the lives of migrants in the UK.

-Get involved in creating your own workshop and film forum on migration and integration!
-At this session you will have the chance to pick a film of your choice that is concerned with migration and integration.
-You can then design and prepare your own film forum with discussion topics you found interesting!
+An interactive workshop and film forum on migration and integration!
+At this session, participants got the chance to pick a film of their choice that is concerned with migration and integration before designing and preparing their own film forum with discussion topics found interesting!

-Join us for an international youth conference in London, giving you the chance to interact with experts in the field of migration and integration policy, and look closely into local, national and European-level policies that are geared toward fostering integration and solidarity with migrants.
+Our international youth conference in London provided young people with the opportunity to interact with experts in the field of migration and integration policy, and look closely into local, national and European-level policies that are geared toward fostering integration and solidarity with migrants.

 15 September, The Baytree Centre, SW9 6AE